sudowebdev/learning-sass/README.md

 	$primaryColor: blue;

 ##### Please Note: All the respective codes are placed in the respective files.
-For instance: the code that relates to variables is put inside variables.scss.
+For instance: the code that relates to variables is put inside styles/variables/variables.scss.

 ### Scope of variables